putbullet/CatchAI/README.md

 The Start-with-Windows flow still needs a final end-to-end verification, including reliably starting the executable and ensuring Ollama is already running or is started so Catch is ready immediately after login.

+## Contributing

+Catch is an open-source beta project, and contributions are very welcome.
+If you clone or fork this repository and discover bugs, broken features, performance issues, or anything that can be improved, feel free to fix them and make Catch better for everyone.

+You are also completely free to customize Catch for your own needs and use cases.
+Modify the interface, add new commands, improve existing features, experiment with different models, or adapt the assistant however you like.

+If you find a problem, have an idea, or want to contribute directly, feel free to contact me at **soulaimanettabaas@gmail.com**.

+### A Note About Development

+Catch is still **actively under development and testing**.
+This repository should be considered a **beta**, not a production-ready application intended for general users.
+Some features may be experimental, unstable, or require additional configuration, and breaking changes may happen as development continues.

+The project was developed and delivered in a relatively short period of time, so **GitHub Copilot in VS Code** was used as part of the development process.
+For a project of this size and scope, using AI-assisted development tools is a normal part of the workflow and helped accelerate implementation, debugging, and iteration.
+The project was not produced through 100% manual typing, and that is intentional.

+The goal is not to present Catch as a finished or perfect piece of software, but to share a working foundation that can be tested, improved, customized, and built upon by anyone interested in it.